okfde/froide/docs/about.rst

   system, and the user management and authentication.
 - Freedom of Information Laws and Public Entities are connected through a many-to-many relationship.
 That allows for a Public Body to be accountable under different laws.
 - A Public Body can have a parent to represent hierarchies from the real world.
-They can also be categorized into classifications (e.g. ministry, council) and topics (e.g. environment, military) which can be defined separately.
+They can also be categorized into classifications (e.g. ministry, council) and topical tags (e.g. environment, military) which can be defined separately.
 - Users can create requests without a Public Body so that others can suggest an appropriate recipient later.
 - Requests can optionally be kept private by users and published at a